fuzzylabs/matcha/docs/getting-started.md

 az login
 ```

-> Note: you'll need certain permissions in order for `matcha` to work.
-If you're unsure, you can just run `matcha` and it will tell you if you're missing any permissions.
+> Note: you'll need certain permissions in order for Matcha to work.
+If you're unsure, you can just run Matcha and it will tell you if you're missing any permissions.
 For specifics around permissions, please see our explainer on [Azure Permissions](azure-permissions.md).

 Next, let's provision: